Optional Activities and Excursions

-We will be launching our 30th Anniversary History Book at this function, and we expect our Local Councillor Koliana Winchester to be in attendance to welcome delegates and launch the book.
+We will be launching our 30th Anniversary History Book at this function, and our Local Councillor Koliana Winchester will be in attendance to welcome delegates and launch the book.

 Wine, beer and juice and a selection of finger foods will be served, and we will have some additional entertainment for you as well.
 This event will be sponsored by U3A Redcliffe and is free to delegates.